JarekSzyc/Trello-data/README.md

 ---

-Main goal of this mini project was to visualize my user Activity in recent years.
+The main goal of this mini project was to visualize my user Activity in recent years.

 To see a result, take a look at example.ipynb